IV Sedation Dentistry

 However, if you take care of the work that was done you should be in good shape for a long time.
 We still encourage regular dental checkups that may be able to be managed with Laughing Gas or Oral Sedation.
 Both of which are less expensive.

-If this sounds like something you would be interested in to help you receive the vital dental care your mouth needs,contact our office at (513) 896-1573 for a free dental evaluation and consultation.
+If this sounds like something you would be interested in to help you receive the vital dental care your mouth needs, contact our office at (513) 896-1573.